ruzzelwidjaja/country-catalog/README.md

 # 🌍 Country Catalog

 Country Catalog is a web application that allows users to search for countries and access detailed information about them, including a generated travel guide using the GPT-4 API.
-It combines a sleek frontend interface with a robust backend to deliver relevant data efficiently.

 **Link:**
 [https://countrycatalog.vercel.app/](https://countrycatalog.vercel.app/)